laurilehmijoki/learn-reactive-programming-with-bacon.js/combinators.md

 When we work with streams, we often want to refine the values in a stream with some logic.
 Let's see how combinators in Bacon.js enable refinement.

-In Bacon.js, combinators are functions that take in another function.
-Combinators pass each value in the stream to that function, and the function should return a value.
-The type of the return value depends on the combinator.
-The combinator always results in a new stream.

-In other words, combinators let us build complex structures with simple functions.
+Combinators let us build complex structures with simple functions.
 Combinators solve the same problem as the composition pattern in object-oriented programming.

 For example, this is how we can use the `map` combinator:

     doubledValue = Bacon.once(1).map(number => number * 2)

-The type signature for the `map` combinator above is this:

-    map :: (a -> b) -> Observable b

-Here is how the type signature reads: `map` takes in function `a -> b`.
-The function `a -> b` accepts a value `a`, and it will return a value `b`.
-The `map` function will use that function, and it will return an `Observable` on the value `b`.

 ## Commonly used combinators in Bacon.js